plusquamperfect/blog/content/posts/early-science.md

 ---
 title: "Reading *Early Science and Medicine*"
-date: 2025-05-31T23:50:40:z
+date: 2025-05-31T23:54:27:z
 tags: ["early science", "intellectual history", "history of medicine"]
 ---

-This blog will document my journey through the journal *Early Science and Medicine*.
+This blog will document my reading of *Early Science and Medicine*.

-I will share notes, reflections, and connections between texts, tools, and historical frameworks.
+Each post may contain notes, marginalia, thoughts on method, or connections to classical texts, languages, and medical traditions.